-Hanging above the furniture, in addition to watercolours of native butterflies, you will find two documents demonstrating Prince Ludwig's attachment to agriculture and his interest in the animal world of the Cologne Zoo.
+To the right and left of the door leading into the next room, there are two documents that show Prince Ludwig's attachment to agriculture and his interest in the animal world at the Cologne Zoo.

 Fürst Class Lounge

 If we already have dedicated a room on the lower ground to children, this room will hopefully make men feel particularly welcome.
 But not only men - all guests who are keen on sports will have fun in this room.